Philipp-Sc/learning/README.md

 * Put the ssh certificates (cert.pem, privkey.pem) for your domain here.
 * You may use https://hub.docker.com/r/certbot/certbot/ to generate the certificates with Let's Encrypt.

+* Ensure that the listed domains point to this machine and that it can accept inbound connections from the internet.

+* `iptables -A INPUT  -p tcp -m tcp --dport 80 -j ACCEPT` (open port 80 for a moment)

+* `docker run -it --rm --name certbot \
+            -v "/etc/letsencrypt:/etc/letsencrypt" \
+            -v "/var/lib/letsencrypt:/var/lib/letsencrypt" \
+            -p 80:80 \
+            certbot/certbot certonly`

+* `1: Spin up a temporary webserver (standalone)`

+* `Please enter the domain name(s) you would like on your certificate (comma and/or space separated): librelearning.eu librelearning.de`

+* `iptables -A INPUT  -p tcp -m tcp --dport 80 -j REJECT` (close port 80)

+* Copy certificates over
+* `cp /etc/letsencrypt/live/librelearning.eu/cert.pem .`
+* `cp /etc/letsencrypt/live/librelearning.eu/privkey.pem .`

+* `chown user:user *.pem ` (make sure the certificates are accessible)

+* Now build the docker image or start the expressjs server.

 *Make sure the port 443 is open to accept incoming requests*